 As always, we begin by importing the necessary numerical and plotting libraries.

-Compared to the previous code example, we import an additional libraries, the newaxis modules from the numpy library.
+Compared to the previous code example, we import the additional module newaxis from the numpy library.

-The use of the newaxis module allows us to compute inter-particle interactions efficiently in Python by avoiding unnecessary for loops.
+The use of this newaxis module allows us to compute inter-particle interactions efficiently in Python by avoiding unnecessary for loops.

 Note 5